Eugenics is an ancient idea with a terrible modern reputation. Is that reputation now irrrelevant?

 [A discussion paper for a talk I gave in 2015: reproduced here for my records, and perhaps your interest]

-* Nineteenth century liberals —- contemporaries of Darwin —- revived the idea, which comprises two related objectives, one negative, one positive.
+- Nineteenth century liberals —- contemporaries of Darwin —- revived the idea, which comprises two related objectives, one negative, one positive.
 They are: the elimination of defects and diseases in the population and the improvement of desirable population characteristics such as intellectual or physical capacity.

 Although enthusiastically subscribed by leading thinkers and adopted by governments in the first few decades of the 20th century, eugenic ideas, then, had no plausible program.
 Nazi theories of racial hygeine and their murderous pursuit by Hitler’s government perverted the ‘negative’ eugenic objective.The idea of eugenics, positive or negative was apparently tainted forever.

-* Then, at the end of the twentieth century, advances in cellular biology and genomic science provided some hope of a program for (‘negative’) eugenic improvements to which there are few oblections: the elimination of genetic defects and diseases.
+Then, at the end of the twentieth century, advances in cellular biology and genomic science provided some hope of a program for (‘negative’) eugenic improvements to which there are few oblections: the elimination of genetic defects and diseases.
 But the mechanisms — already in selective use — are expensive, unreliable and do not necessarily eliminate defective genes.

 In the past year or two [mid-2015] biological laboratories around the world have rushed to acquire a new, simple and effective genome editing tool, based on “natural” mechanisms used by bacteria to stave off infection.
 Last month, Chinese researchers announced they used CRISPR-CAS9 to edit the genome of human embryos to delete genes responsible for ß‑thalassemia.

-* The rapid spread of a comparatively simple mechanism that could finally achieve eugenic objectives suggests it is high time to restart the discussion (lest governments again rush into unwarranted action).
+The rapid spread of a comparatively simple mechanism that could finally achieve eugenic objectives suggests it is high time to restart the discussion (lest governments again rush into unwarranted action).

-### A brief historical review
+A brief historical review

 Eugenics has a reputation no better than racism or slavery.

 It was an ancient idea (approved by Plato in The Republic) when revived in the UK in the 19th century.
 An early, and distinguished, advocate was the Victorian polymath (cousin of Charles Darwin), Francis Dalton, who coined the term ‘eugenics’.1

 Dalton began the debate about “nature versus nurture”, and gave us the phrase.
 He devised innovative experiments to investigate the thesis that intelligence (‘Genius’) was heritable.
 In studies of twins (now a stand-by of psychological technique) he concluded that it was nature, rather than nurture, that accounted for superior intellectual ability.
-Dalton, like his cousin, was also a thoughtful conttributor to evolutionary theory and an effective opponent of Lamarck’s proposals — to which Darwin had been somewhat attracted — for the inheritance of acquired traits.[^Lamarck] Although his eugenic theories had no biological foundation (Gregor Mendel’s genetic experiments were not rediscovered until the turn of the 20th century), Dalton believed he had established a sound basis for eugenic practice.
+Dalton, like his cousin, was also a thoughtful conttributor to evolutionary theory and an effective opponent of Lamarck’s proposals — to which Darwin had been somewhat attracted — for the inheritance of acquired traits.2 Although his eugenic theories had no biological foundation (Gregor Mendel’s genetic experiments were not rediscovered until the turn of the 20th century), Dalton believed he had established a sound basis for eugenic practice.